 🦞 Best For: Oceanfront lobster rolls

 Located near Two Lights State Park, this shack sits right on the cliffs, giving you unmatched ocean views while you eat.
-T

 Their Lobster Roll Boat includes a pickle and chips, making it the perfect seaside meal.